A ONE OF A KIND BAND

 WELCOME TO THE WEBSITE OF APHRODESIA

-Established in 2003, in a garage with an insulated glass garage door in Houston owned by one of our members, we quickly recorded our first album.
+Established in 2003, in a garage with an insulated glass garage door opener in Wichita owned by one of our members, we quickly recorded our first album.
 The songs in the album were all about Ghana and Zimbabwe music, courtesy of the influence of one of our favorite singers.

 Our band has 11 members which consists of an Afro beat orchestra directly from San Francisco, New York City.
 Our Afro beat orchestra is composed of singers, bases, guitars, horns, percussion and power drums.
 The Aphrodesia band always delivers a stunning and high energy set every time we perform.